jkern-dev/SocialQ/README.md

 # Background and Overview (Raphael)
-Social-Q's is a product to quiz yourself on social
+Social-Q's is a product to quiz yourself on social ajsjadjasdj

 # Functionality & MVP (Ajay)
 Randomly choose questions from each category